Triple Crown Events

 Japan

 Needless to say, the horse that wins the Japanese Triple Crown must possess all of these qualities in abundance.
-It has been managed six times throughout history.
-In 1944, St Lite became the first horse to pull off the feat, while Deep Impact was able to complete the triple in 2005 to become the most recent winner.
+It has been accomplished six times in history.
+In 1944, St. Lite became the first horse to accomplish the feat, while Deep Impact completed the trifecta in 2005 to become the most recent winner.

 No matter where you travel in the world, you’re likely to visit a place that holds its own version of a Thoroughbred Triple Crown.
 Although the details, styles, and tracks might differ, the bottom line is that the races are set up to be extremely demanding.
 As a result, only the best of the best can overcome the obstacles set against them as well as the competition within the races to become a Triple Crown champion.